Indianapolis Chemical Test Attorney

 A driver suspected of a DUI offense in Indiana will be asked to submit to what’s known as a Certified Chemical Test.
 This Chemical Test is designed to determine whether your Blood Alcohol Concentration is at .08 or higher.
 If it is, you’re going to need a good DUI attorney to fight to avoid being convicted of a DUI offense.

 There Are Two Types of Certified Chemical Tests

+Indiana has two major types of Certified Chemical Tests that a driver suspected of drunk driving will be asked to submit to: a Certified Breath Test and a Certified Blood Test.
 A Certified Breath Test measures the weight of alcohol on a person’s breath, and displays the results as grams of alcohol per 210 liters of the person’s breath.
 This test is taken on a stationary machine usually located at a police station or jail.
 It is different from the portable breathalyzer test that the officer may ask you to take when he pulls you over.
 A Certified Blood Test measures the weight of alcohol in the person’s blood, and displays the result as grams of alcohol per 100 milliliters of the person’s blood.
-The officer is required by law to offer you a choice of which test you would like to take.

 Most people who are convicted of a drunk driving offense are convicted because of the results of the Chemical Test.
 We will aggressively fight on your behalf to ensure that the Chemical Test was performed in the manner required by law, and fight even more aggressively to preserve your innocence if the test is invalid.

 If you or someone you love is facing this battle, contact the attorneys at Razumich & Associates today.
 We’re ready to fight for you.